SanWes/Tails-of-Hope-Pets-Hub/README.md

 ## Contributions

 Contributions are welcome!
-Follow our [Contribution Guidelines](CONTRIBUTING.md) for submitting pull requests and reporting issues.
+Feel free to open a pull request or create an issue if you have any suggestions or improvements to propose.

-## License
+## Contact Information

-This project is licensed under the [MIT License](LICENSE.md).
+For inquiries or collaborations, feel free to contact connect on [LinkedIn](https://www.linkedin.com/in/wesley-sanchez/).